cloudposse/terraform-aws-components/modules/aurora-postgres/README.md

             stage: auto
 ```

+Example (not actual):

-Example (not actual) `stacks/uw2-dev.yaml` file (override the default settings for the cluster in the `dev` account,
+`stacks/uw2-dev.yaml` file (override the default settings for the cluster in the `dev` account, create an additional
-create an additional database and user):
+database and user):

 ```yaml
 import: